 I was never really a fan of tacos until I met David.
 I mean, I liked tacos, I just never considered them a staple for dinner.
 David on the other hand, could live happily on only tacos.
 In our wedding vows, he even tried to require that tacos be served for dinner at least once a week.

 There’s no need for that because I’ve come to love these gems myself.
 They’re easy to prepare, fun to eat and are absolutely delicious.
 Who doesn’t love the taste and texture of beans, veggies, herbs and sauce all delivered in just one bite?

 Here’s what we packed in our 6-inch whole wheat tortilla’s last night:

 black beans — using canned black beans is a huge time saver.
-Just be sure to drain and rinse to reduce the sodium content and amp up the flavor by quickly simmering them with some spice: cumin, chili powder, garlic, onion, sriracha, chipotle peppers in adobo sauce, etc.
+Drain and rinse them to reduce the sodium content and amp up the flavor by quickly simmering them with some spice: cumin, chili powder, garlic, onion, sriracha, chipotle peppers in adobo sauce, etc.

 sauteed onions & bell peppers — a classic fajita topper.
 Onions are rich in quercetin, a flavonoid shown to improve cardiovascular health, and whose levels are stable when heated.
 Lightly saute them with some garlic and you’ve got a tasty and healthy taco topper.